 6.3.2 Guidance to language users

-In addition to the general advice of TR 24772-1 clause 6.3.5:
+Follow the guidelines of TR 24772-1 clause 6.3.5.

 Only use bitwise operators on unsigned integer values as the results of some bitwise operations on signed integers are implementation defined or undefined

 Where available, use functions such as the POSIX standard functions htonl(), htons(), ntohl() and ntohs() to convert from host byte order to network byte order and vice versa.
 This would be needed to interface between an i80x86 architecture, where the Least Significant Byte is first, and devices with network byte order, as used on the Internet, where the Most Significant Byte is first.
 Use bitwise operations only as a last resort.